Why Do We Share Data

 - We do not authorize the collection of personally identifiable information from our users for non-PatientsLikeMe advertising purposes through advertising technologies without separate member consent.

-- California Civil Code Section 1798.83 also permits our members who are California residents to request certain information regarding our disclosure of Personal Information to third parties for their direct marketing purposes.
-To make such a request, please send an email to [info@PatientsLikeMe.com].
+California Civil Code Section 1798.83 also permits our members who are California residents to request certain information regarding our disclosure of Personal Data to third parties for their direct marketing purposes.
+To make such a request, please send an email to firstname.lastname@example.org.
 Please note that we are only required to respond to one request per member each year.

 History of Updates/Changes to Terms and Conditions of Use: